lapp0/distily/readme.md

 ## Features
 Distily allows you to distill a model with
-- Quantized weights: e.g. bitnet
+- Quantized weights: e.g. TriLM, bitnet
 - Distinct architecture: State-Space models such as Mamba, Mixture-of-Experts (MoE)
 - Modified architecture: Decrease (or increase) the
   - number of layers